bugthesystem/design-patterns-and-idioms-in-es6/README.md

-# design-patterns-in-atscript
+# Design Patterns and Idioms in AtScript
-Design pattern implementations in AtScript
+A collection of design patterns and idioms in AtScript

 **Boilerplate forked from  [angular/atscript-playground](https://github.com/angular/atscript-playground)**